-For example, if there are two more binary log files, omnibook-bin.000003 and omnibook-bin.000004 that come after omnibook-bin.000002 and the recovery in step 4 above has ended by 5585834 according to the backup_variables.txt file, pipe the binary log with a single connection to the server with this command:
+For example, if there are two more binary log files, omnibook-bin.000003 and omnibookbin.000004 that come after omnibook-bin.000002 and the recovery in step 4 above has ended by 5585834 according to the backup_variables.txt file, pipe the binary log with a single connection to the server with this command:

-''' $ mysqlbinlog --start-position=5585834 /mysqldatadir/omnibook-bin.000002 \ /mysqldatadir/omnibook-bin.000003 /mysqldatadir/omnibook-bin.000004 | mysql '''
+\$ mysqlbinlog --start-position=5585834 /mysqldatadir/omnibook-bin.000002 \ /mysqldatadir/omnibook-bin.000003 /mysqldatadir/omnibook-bin.000004 | mysql

-See Point-in-Time (Incremental) Recovery for more instructions on using mysqlbinlog.
+See Point-in-Time (Incremental) Recovery Using the Binary Log for more instructions on using mysqlbinlog.

-- 6. The master database is now recovered.
-Shut down the master and edit my.cnf to uncomment log-bin.
+6. The source database is now recovered.
+Shut down the source and edit my.cnf to uncomment log-bin.

-- 7. Start the master again.

-- 8. Start replication in the slaves again:
+- 7. Start the source again. - 8.
+Start replication in the replicas again:

-'''

 mysql> START SLAVE;

-'''